HMS Unicorn (I72): Post-war

 Unicorn resumed her duties in December, carrying about 400 troops in addition to the usual aircraft, stores and equipment.
 She was used by pilots for deck-landing practice en route.
 In March, she ferried the Gloster Meteor jet fighters of No. 77 Squadron RAAF to Iwakuni, Japan.
 The ship remained there for the next three months so she could be used as an accommodation ship.
 Afterwards, Unicorn resumed her role as a ferry carrier.
-Whilst transiting the Shimonoseki Strait on 2 October, she destroyed the overhead power cables stretching between Honshu and Kyushu as they were sagging lower than normal due to a heavy snowfall.
+Whilst passing through the Shimonoseki Strait on 2 October, she destroyed the overhead power cables stretching between Honshu and Kyushu as they were sagging lower than normal due to a heavy snowfall.
 On 21 November, Unicorn and the carrier Warrior exchanged crews at Singapore and the ship began a refit shortly afterwards.
 After her refit was completed on 20 January 1952, she returned to her ferry duties.
 In April, she was "adopted" by the Middlesex Regiment (possibly one of only three ships to be honoured by an Army regiment).
 During operations by Ocean in July, the ship acted as a spare flight deck to allow for damaged aircraft to land without disrupting the strike operations.
 She arrived back at Singapore on 27 July to load more replacement aircraft, including Meteors, and sailed on 9 August for Japan.
 During September, Unicorn borrowed four of Ocean's Hawker Sea Fury fighters to fly combat air patrols over the fleet whilst the latter ship conducted strike operations.
 She was docked for maintenance in October, and embarked the First Sea Lord, Admiral Rhoderick McGrigor and the Commander-in-Chief, Far East Station for a tour of Commonwealth forces in Japan.
-At one point, Unicorn became the only aircraft carrier to conduct a shore bombardment during wartime when she engaged North Korean coastwatchers at Chopekki Point.
+At one point, Unicorn became the only aircraft carrier in history so far to conduct a shore bombardment during wartime when she engaged North Korean coastwatchers at Chopekki Point.

 The ship returned to Singapore for another refit on 15 December and did not leave Singapore until 17 July 1953.
-On 26 July, en route for Japan, Unicorn received a distress call from SS Inchkilda south of the Wuqiu region in the Taiwan Strait, saying that she was under attack by pirates - 3 gunboats of the ROC Anti-Communist National Salvation Army (ACNSA).
+On 26 July, en route for Japan, Unicorn received a distress call from SS Inchkilda south of the Wuqiu region in the Taiwan Strait, saying that she was under attack by pirates, three gunboats of the ROC Anti-Communist National Salvation Army (ACNSA).
 The carrier closed on the freighter's position at high speed and the pirates abandoned their prize when Unicorn circled the freighter with all guns bearing at less than 3000 yd.
 The Korean Armistice Agreement came into effect the following day, but the ship accompanied Ocean on two patrols on 30 July and 25–29 August to monitor North Korean compliance with the terms of the armistice.
 She sailed for home on 15 October and arrived at Devonport on 17 November, where she returned to reserve.